infrahq/infra/docs/getting-started/quickstart.md

 helm install infra infrahq/infra
 ```

-Once Infra is deployed, login to the server to complete the setup.
-Start by finding the hostname for Infra server you just deployed:
+Next, find the hostname for Infra server you just deployed:

 ```
-# Find your Infra server hostname
-kubectl get service infra-server -o jsonpath="{.status.loadBalancer.ingress[*]['ip', 'hostname']}"
+kubectl get service infra-server -o jsonpath="{.status.loadBalancer.ingress[*]['ip', 'hostname']}" -w
 ```

-> Note: It may take a few minutes for the LoadBalancer endpoint to be assigned.
-You can watch the status of the service with:
+> Note: It may take a few minutes for the LoadBalancer to be provisioned for the Infra server
-> ```bash
-> kubectl get service infra-server -w
-> ```

-Login to the Infra server and follow the instructions to create your admin account:
+Login to the Infra server using the hostname above and follow the prompt to create your admin account:

 ```
 infra login <INFRA_SERVER_HOSTNAME> --skip-tls-verify